machamp-nlp/machamp/docs/predict_raw.md

 Prediction on raw data is very similar as [predicting on full datasets](predict_data.md), the only change is that you add `--raw_text` as a paramenter.
 The expected input format whitespace separated word, with a newline to separate the sentences:

 ```
-I choose you Machamp!
+I choose you Machamp !
-Machamp, use mega punch!
+Machamp, use mega punch !
 ```

 Assuming this text is saved in `battle.txt`, the command would be: